-Cost aside, I think if you are looking for a mirrorless camera that can keep up with the best of the DSLR world in every aspect, then yes, you should buy it.
+Cost aside, I think if you are looking for a mirrorless camera that can keep up with and/or improve upon the best of the DSLR world in every aspect, then yes, you should buy it.
 If you are a very fast paced, in the thick of it, style of shooter, who likes to shoot with AF-C that can keep up with anything that moves, then yes, you should buy it.
 If you are a centre point only & recompose type of photographer, then no, it’s probably a waste of money.
 If you are a very slow contemplative shooter, then no, it’s probably not worth it.
 If you are perfectly happy with what you are already using, then no, don’t do it.

 In my opinion this camera allows a freedom of shooting like no other on the market at the moment.
 The combination of silent shooting, superb AF speed/coverage/accuracy, seamless switching between EVF & tilt-screen, and extreme customisability in a relatively small & light package provides a wonderful shooting experience.
 It really does get out of the way and allow you to focus on the important aspects of an image – moment, light, composition.
 There are so few drawbacks and they are very minor.